rsullivan00/apollo-link-json-api/README.md

 - `credentials`: a string representing the credentials policy you want for the fetch call
 - `fieldNameNormalizer`: function that takes the response field name and converts it into a GraphQL compliant name
 - `fieldNameDenormalizer`: function that takes the JavaScript object key name and converts it into a JSON API compliant name
+- `typeNameNormalizer`: function that takes the JSON API resource type and converts it to a GraphQL `__typename`.

 ## Context